-The second fertilisation and weed control treatment of the year is applied in May or June.
-However, the exact time will depend on the local weather conditions and the date of first treatment.
+The second fertilisation and weed control treatment of the year is applied in May, June or July.
+However, the exact time will depend on the local weather conditions and previous treatments.

 Weather conditions needed for application

-Treatment 2 is applied in a variety of weather conditions.
-If a strong weed control is needed, a dry calm day is preferred.
+Treatment 2 can be applied in a variety of weather conditions as long as it is not raining hard.
+If a strong weed control is needed, a dry, calm day is preferred.

 There is no preparation needed before the second treatment is applied.
 I recommend not applying the treatment within 3 days of mowing.
 I will contact you before the treatment to work within your mowing schedule.